ItsBranK/CNRL/README.md

 ## To-Do List

 - Finish uploading all decrypted & organized Assets.
-- Finish organizing the Graphic Effects folder (There are thousands, I'm lazy so this may take time).
 - Work on uMod ready files for direct use in normal RL.
 - Debate to myself whether or not to add back the decrypted UPK's even though they are huge file sizes.